 - ROP is a collective term that may cover more than one individual or entity.

 - We must determine who the ROP and IWCs are for the specific investment being made.
 ROP selection for a particular investor may differ depending on the nature of the investment.

 - Our discretion to select the ROP and IWCs under the Act is deliberately wide so we may focus on the substance rather than the form of the applicant’s ownership and control structure.

-- Full ownership and control information and well-reasoned ROP / IWC submissions are of critical importance to our assessment process.
-We will not accept your application for assessment if your information is incomplete, unreliable or otherwise inadequate (this may also increase the risk profile of your application).
+- Full ownership and control information and well-reasoned ROP or IWC submissions are of critical importance to our assessment process.
+We will not accept your application for assessment if your information is incomplete, unreliable or otherwise inadequate.
+This may also increase the risk profile of your application.

 - It is an offence to make a false or misleading statement or material omission in any information you provide to us.

 Where individuals are making a direct investment, in their own names and for their own benefit, we will normally select them as the ROP.
 There will normally be no IWCs if all of the ROPs are individuals.